MarkusWandel/battery-tester/doc/manual.md

 - About 30cm of foam double-sided adhesive tape
 - Electrical tape
 - Insulated hookup wire (from a stripped twisted pair cable such as Cat5)
+- Heavy hookup wire for charge circuit, e.g. from a junked PC power supply
 - Wirewrap wire (optional)
 - Solder